-Knowledge of how to match clothes doesn’t come naturally to all of us.
+Knowledge of matching clothes doesn’t come naturally to all of us.
 You might feel as if you’re a perpetual fashion victim.
 To make life easier, we have a few tips you can follow to help you always look and feel your best.

 Clothing is a major form of self-expression.
 Regardless of your personal style, your clothes should match.
 Your appearance says a lot about you, so a cohesive outfit is important whether you’re dressing for a casual, professional, or formal setting.
 The way you dress can impact other people’s opinions of you.